ammdias/finctrl/MANUAL.md

 The settings are:

-- *Prompt*: the prompt to be displayed when the file is opened;
+- *Prompt*: the prompt to be displayed when the file is open;
 - *Field separator for CSV files*: the character used to separate fields when exporting results to a CSV file;
 - *Default deposit*, *withdrawal* and *transfer text*: the text used as